Ventiv-Technology/gradle-dynaTrace/README.md

 			-   recordingOption - 'all' = All Purepaths.  'violations' = only PurePaths marked as violated and time series.  'timeseries' =  time series only.
 Defaults to 'all'
 			-   lockSession - Lock this session from being deleted.
 Defaults to false.
 			-   label - Label to append to the test.
 Defaults to 'UnitTest'

+## Notes on Spock Testing

+Out of the box, dynaTrace only has sensors for JUnit testing.
+In order to get Spock tests to work, you will need to annotate each test with the JUnit @Test.
+This plugin has limited support to help.
+If you add a spockTests configuration to the dynaTrace gradle configuration, you can be alerted or fail the build if the annotation is missing.
+Here is an example:

+	dynaTrace {
+		spockTests {
+			junitTestAnnotationLevel = 'FAIL'
+		}
+	}

+junitTestAnnotationLevel can be any one of 'FAIL', 'DEBUG', 'INFO', 'LIFECYCLE', 'WARN', 'QUIET', 'ERROR'.
+These correspond to the various levels of logging in Gradle, with the exception of 'FAIL'.
+This special setting will fail the build, as well as log at an ERROR level.

+This will add a new task 'verifySpockJunitTestAnnotation' that will only execute if the output level matches what is requested.
+For example, if you have it set to 'DEBUG', but are not running with the --debug flag, then this task will not execute.